dark-tulip/dark-tulip/README.md

 - 👋 Hi, I’m @dark-tulip
-- 👀 Инженер по тестированию, решивший перейти в программисты
+- 👀 SDET
-- 🌱 Currently learning on AUPET (Almaty, Kazakhstan) and Stepik.org (think the best edu resource)
+- 🌱 Currently learning on AUPET (Almaty, Kazakhstan)
 - 📫 How to reach me darktulip28@gmail.com
 - ✉️ If you have some problems, contact me via <a href="https://t.me/dark_tulip">telegram</a>
 > <i>Anything I write or published here is free to use.
 I think, that learning should be free.
 No matter how many skills you have, try to share your knowledge. </i>